 Once up to date our accountants can then produce your Year End financial statements and make them available for you to approve before filing them with Companies House and HMRC.

 Once we have produced your Year End financial statements and you have approved them we will confirm to you how much Corporation Tax your company is liable for.
 This is the amount you need to pay directly to HMRC.

 At any time you can check your company's tax liability on the 'Pay Yourself' dashboard.

 Once a year a company is required to file an Annual Return with Companies House.

-Crunch Standard clients can pay a one-off fee of £13 for us to complete your Annual Return for you.
+Crunch Basic clients can pay a one-off fee of £13 for us to complete your Annual Return for you.
 Crunch Plus and Premium clients are entitled to one Self Assessment for one director every 12 months.

 It is your responsibility to inform Crunch of any relevant shareholding, directorship, address changes etc. throughout the year so that these details can be included on the return.

 At the end of every tax year (5th April) you will need to carry out a Self-Assessment Tax Return, also known as Personal Tax return, to declare exactly how much you have earned through your Limited Company (and / or elsewhere), and pay anything you may personally owe.

 The return needs to be filed by the 31st January following the tax year in question